Particular/docs.particular.net/nservicebus/msmq/dead-letter-queues.md

 ### Enabling DLQ for messages with TTBR

-In Versions below 6.2 DLQ will be enabled by default for TTBR messages as well.
+In Versions 6.2 and below DLQ will be enabled by default for TTBR messages as well.

-To opt-in to this behavior for Version 6.2 and higher use
+To opt-in to this behavior for Versions 6.2 and above, use:

 snippet: msmq-dlq-for-ttbr-optin